vuejs/eslint-plugin-vue/docs/rules/html-quotes.md

+---
+pageClass: rule-details
+---
+# vue/html-quotes
-# enforce quotes style of HTML attributes (vue/html-quotes)
+> enforce quotes style of HTML attributes

 - :gear: This rule is included in `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.